Financial Education Grants Overview

-In 2014, the Foundation funded $15,000 in financial education grants for innovative projects that show credit union value, community impact, collaboration and creativity:
+In the Spring 2015 grant cycle, MnCUF funded $14,500 in financial education grants for the following innovative projects that demonstrate credit union value, community impact, collaboration and creativity:

 Credit unions can apply for Financial Education Grant funding on a wide variety of innovative projects, such as: